quantum-visualizations/qmsolve/README.md

 Both methods are also implemented to be GPU-accelerated with cupy.
 Specifically, the speed boost of the cupy split-step is tested to be one and two orders of magnitudes faster than the CPU implementation, depending of the GPU and the grid size used.
 To use GPU acceleration in your simulations, use the arguments `method ='split-step-cupy'` and `method ='crank-nicolson-cupy'` in the TimeSimulation constructor.

-The interface use [Hartree atomic units](https://en.wikipedia.org/wiki/Hartree_atomic_units) for input.
+The interface uses [Hartree atomic units](https://en.wikipedia.org/wiki/Hartree_atomic_units) for input.
 In the file [constants.py](https://github.com/quantum-visualizations/qmsolve/blob/main/qmsolve/util/constants.py) there is a list of common conversion factors from other units, that can be imported and used to build your potential.

 ## Main developers